Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

-# Implementing using MT7681 Development Board
+# Implementing using LinkIt Connect 7681 development board

-This is a guide to setup your MT7681 development board connect to MediaTek Cloud Sandbox.
+This is a guide to setting up your LinkIt Connect 7681 development board to connect to MediaTek Cloud Sandbox (MCS).

 ## Scenario
-The scenario for this setup is to allow your MT7681 development board to connect to MCS and be able to receive remote control commands from MCS console.
+The scenario for this setup is to enable your LinkIt Connect 7681 development board to connect to MCS and receive remote control commands from the MCS console.

 ## Setup requirement:

-To complete this test setup, you will need:
+To complete this setup, you’ll need:

 1. USB power source connect to the development board
-2. A Wifi connection made available to the development board
+2. A Wi-Fi connection made available to the development board
 3. MCS mobile app.
-It is currently available for Android.
-Please scan the following QR code to download the apk:
+It’s currently available for Android.
+Please scan the following QR code to download the APK:

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/apkQrCode.png)

-There is no other additional electrical components required to connect to the development board.
+No additional components need to be connected to the development board.

-## MT7681 controllers list and their corresponding MCS data channnel IDs
+## MT7681 controllers list and their corresponding MCS data channel IDs
-MT7681 consists of 5 GPIO controllers which could also be used as PWM and 1 UART controller.
-Below is a list of the controllers and their corresponding data channel IDs to use on MCS.
+The MT7681 chipset provides 5 GPIO pins that can implement PWM and 1 UART port.
+Below is a list of the pins and their corresponding data channel IDs to use on MCS.

 |  | GPIO | PWM | UART |
 | -- | -- | -- | -- |